SNF-Root/VPD-ICPMS/README.md

 ## Operating Principle

-The scanner is based on a 3D printer with its hot-end replaced with a motor-controlled syringe.
+The scanner is based on a modified 3D printer; instead of a hot-end to extrude plastic, it has a motor-controlled syringe.
 To scan a wafer, the syringe first aspirates ~200 uL of an HF/H2O2/Water solution.
-Then it lowers to just 200 um above the center of the wafer and dispenses the solution, forming a droplet on the surface of the wafer that still remains attached to the tip of the syringe.
+Then it lowers to the surface of the wafer and dispenses the solution, forming a droplet on the surface of the wafer.
+Crucially, the droplet remains connected to the tip of the syringe.
 Over the course of 5-15 minutes (depending on wafer size), the scanner slowly moves the syringe head in a series of expanding concentric rings, dragging the droplet across the entire surface of the wafer.
-The HF in the scan solution attacks the ~2nm native oxide on the wafer's surface, dissolving any contaminants on the surface or within the first few layers of SiO2.
+The HF in the scan solution attacks the ~2nm native oxide on the wafer's surface, dissolving any contaminants on the surface and within the first few layers of SiO2.
 Finally, the scanner sucks up the droplet from the surface and dispenses it in a collection cuvette, for analysis by an ICP-MS.

 This droplet-dragging technique is similar to what's found in commercial VPD machines.
 However, there are a few differences worth noting:

-**Full Automation:** A human user is needed for setup and sample transfer for the VPD outlined in this repo.
-Most commercial VPDs have fully automated, load-lock-compatible setups which allow seamless integration into their production lines.
+**Full Automation:** A human user is needed for setup and sample transfer for this DIY VPD.
+Most commercial VPDs have fully automated setups which allow for seamless integration into production lines.

 **Vapor Etching:** As the name "Vapor Phase Decomposition" might suggest, commerical VPDs use an HF vapor to etch the entire surface of the wafer at once, before the droplet scan commences.
-This VPD scanner relies on HF within the scan solution to etch and collect the contaminants at the same time, avoiding the vapor etching step.
+This VPD scanner relies on aqueous HF within the scan solution to etch and collect the contaminants at the same time, avoiding the vapor etching step.

 **Speed:** While our machine takes ~20+ minutes to process a wafer, a commercial machine can often complete a scan in <60 seconds.

-## How to Make Your Own
+## DIY VPD Instructions

+The rest of this document is dedicated to the detailed instructions for fabricating, testing, and using your own DIY VPD.

 1. [Procurement](#procurement)
 2. [Manufacturing and Assembly](#manufacturing-and-assembly)